 If you have breasts of uneven size, you’re not alone.
 Bear in mind that most women have breasts that vary slightly in size, just as most people’s faces are not completely symmetrical.
 It’s only when the size difference (‘asymmetry’) is obvious and affects your ability to wear clothing that it becomes an issue.

-Breast surgery is often performed to correct significant drooping or size imbalance.
+Breast implants are often used to correct significant drooping or size imbalance.
 This requires careful planning by the surgeon – and possibly implants of different sizes – to ensure that the end result is as symmetrical as possible.

 Abnormal size or shape of the nipples is a breast problem that’s often overlooked.
 This might be caused by breast-feeding, or it could simply be the natural shape of your nipples.
 Unusually long nipples can be obvious – and embarrassing – under clothing.